wire report

 What happened

-According to The Guardian’s source item, Is God Is review – fiery revenge thriller flies from stage to screen, There are echoes of both Kill Bill and Thelma & Louise in Aleshea Harris’s sharply told tale of sisters heading to kill their father An R-rated suspense thriller, Is God Is, also follows in the tradition of female buddy movies like Thelma & Louise.
+According to The Guardian’s report, Is God Is review – fiery revenge thriller flies from stage to screen, There are echoes of both Kill Bill and Thelma & Louise in Aleshea Harris’s sharply told tale of sisters heading to kill their father An R-rated suspense thriller, Is God Is, also follows in the tradition of female buddy movies like Thelma & Louise.
 Kara Young and Mallori Johnson star as Racine and Anaia, young adult twins who still bear the physical and emotional scars of a house fire that nearly consumed them as girls.
 The blaze sent them into the foster care system and condemned them to a lifetime of stares, derision and pity – leaving them isolated, self-reliant and deeply embittered.
 Their isolation is broken when a letter arrives from their mother, Ruby (Vivica A Fox), whom they had presumed dead in the fire but who is now nearing death from the far graver injuries she suffered in the inferno.
 Reunited at her bedside, Ruby reveals that the fire was an act of domestic violenc

 Context

 The development sits in VINI’s Culture file for readers following arts, entertainment, fashion, film, music, celebrity, and the business of culture.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-05-14T13:42:41+00:00.
+The report is dated 2026-05-14T13:42:41+00:00.

 What to watch